Onoro/Mikrotik-antimining/README.md

 and convert them to ROS scripts.
 You need:
-- Linux machine
-- WEB server
+- Linux machine with WEB server
 - Mikrotik router (it could be ROS on your VM)

 At first you have to put ad_stop.sh somewhere to your server and to give +x permissions.